percona/percona-server-mysql-operator/source/kubernetes.rst

       $ kubectl create namespace mysql
       $ kubectl config set-context $(kubectl config current-context) --namespace=mysql

+   .. note:: You can use different namespace name or even stay with the *Default* one.

 #.
 Now RBAC (role-based access control) for Percona Server for MySQL should be set
    up from the ``deploy/rbac.yaml`` file.
 Briefly speaking, role-based access is based on specifically defined roles and actions corresponding to